Table of Contents

 Therefore, keyword rankings come in averages.
 If you use a tool like Google Search Console to look at your keyword rankings, you’re going to see an average ranking, like 3.2 or 1.4.

 This means that sometimes your content is ranking in the 3rd position, but for other users, position, or maybe the 5th.it’s ranking in the 4th position, or maybe the 5th.

 Keyword rankings are important because they are a part of your SEO visibility and tied closely to organic search traffic, which is the primary measure of success for any SEO campaign.
 If you’re not ranking for your target keywords, your SEO campaign is potentially failing.

 When keyword rankings are low, it could indicate a problem with your content, or perhaps with your titles/meta descriptions, or maybe even your website infrastructure.
-For example, your page load speed might be low, or your page layout might drive users away with poor layout or too many ads.
+For example, your page load speed might be low, or your page might drive users away with a poor layout or too many ads.

 There are many tools out there to track keyword rankings with, but the simplest is Google Search Console, though you may want to check out other tools like Ahrefs or KWFinder.

 Remember, keyword rankings matter.
 The #1 result on Google gets, on average, 31.7% of traffic.

 Don’t forget about rich snippets.
 They can bring in 8.6% of clicks from a SERP, reducing the number of clicks the top-ranking page gets to 19.6%.